sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 privacy
 ^^^^^^^^^
 **privacy** allows you to set the global privacy level for synthetic data generation.
 If it's not provided, the function defaults it to ``None``.
-For more on privacy modules available refer to :mod:`Privacy Features (experimental) <metasyn.privacy>`.

 .. warning::
     Privacy features (such as differential privacy or other forms of disclosure control) are currently under active development.
 More information on currently available extensions can be found in the :doc:`/usage/extensions` section.